Ganesh-P03/CO-Project/README.md

 # Note

-> we are trying to develop a desktop application using wxWidgets
+> We developed a desktop application using wxWidgets ( initial release -further changes are made in subsequent phases )

 > While developing we had succesfully made :

-1)UI (which can currently be runned on windows) 2)stimulator which can parse the RISC-V code
+1)UI (which can currently be runned on windows- for other OS , solution is given below )

-But we are unable to merge both of them after spending so much effort We sincerely apologies and need some more time for figure out how to overcome the errors while merging them
+2)Stimulator which can parse the RISC-V code

+# Problems Faced

+- We are unable to use stimulator built upon standard library with GUI made with wxWidgets , so we are trying for another solution
+- We had problems with integration of this with Other OS ( especially Mac ) , very soon we will solve this issue , until then we can assure it works on all window version's  but on other OS  is doubt because we lack other OS to check it out

-# getting started
+# Getting started

 Download the zip file (or) fork this repository and use `git clone` to clone it on your local desktop

 > UI :

-1)go to release folder and click on wxBits.exe file 2)if there is a prompt from windows security click on runanyway 3)you can see the wxBitsapp running!!
+1)Go to release folder and click on wxBits.exe file ( remember only for window's )(Installer will be made for window's user on 2nd phase )
+2)If there is a prompt from Windows security click on runanyway 3)Here you  go-wxBitsapp running!!

 > Debugging :

-1)if you wat to debug or change the code open debug folder and click on wxBits.sln file
+1)If in anycase , .exe files is not supported in your OS, then click on (.sln) file and build solution in release mode (if wxWidgets installed in your system )

 > Stimulator :

-1)go to stimulator folder
+1)Open Stimulator Folder

-2)open input.txt file copy and paste any of the samplecode or bubblesort or type any Risc-V code 3)open the stimulator.cpp file in vsCode or any editor and run it 4)you can see a new file in the same stimulator folder named output.txt will be created 5)open output.txt here you can find the result of execution
+2)Open input.txt file copy and paste any of the samplecode or bubblesort or type any Risc-V code

+3)Open the stimulator.cpp file in vsCode or any editor and run it

+4)You can see a new file in the same stimulator folder named output.txt will be created

+5) **output**.txt files contains the result of execution

 # Implementation

-1. the code should end with **exit**
+1) The code should end with **exit**

-2. Memory is 4byte addressable
+2) Memory is 4byte addressable

 # sample code